PostGrad/Publier/README.md

 ## Design Principles

-- **Public API first** – Every feature is designed from the perspective of an external developer.
+- **Developer first API** - Every feature is designed from the perspective of an external developer.
-- **Stability over novelty** – No breaking changes within a version.
+- **Stability over novelty** - No breaking changes within a version.
-- **Explicit over implicit** – Clear endpoints, predictable behavior, and consistent error responses.
+- **Explicit over implicit** - Clear endpoints, predictable behavior, and consistent error responses.
-- **Boring technology, thoughtful design** – Proven tools used deliberately.
+- **Boring technology, thoughtful design** - Proven tools used deliberately.
-- **Extensible by default** – Designed to support future integrations and plugins.
+- **Extensible by default** - Designed to support future integrations and plugins.

 ## Core Capabilities